A MONTANA PRIMER

 GHOST RANCH HABITAT & WILDLIFE

 The Parisian family ranch is home to a variety of wildlife including whitetail deer, mule deer, turkey, and many non-game species.
-From time to time, elk will traverse across the ranch.
+From time to time, elk, moose and bear have been spotted traversing the ranch.
 The Ghost Ranch is a textbook river front property with a honeycomb pattern of open fields and meadows interspersed between thick stands of cottonwoods, Russian olive and willows.

 While two large open fields attract deer and turkey in the evening, the entire property is a refuge area for wildlife.
 This is particularly true in the fall as neighboring farms complete their harvest of corn, barley and alfalfa.
 As the tall shelter of the corn is lost the deer increase their numbers along the river bottom.
 During the growing season deer take advantage of the lush crops in the area, including corn, sugar beets, barley, beans and alfalfa to maintain their excellent body condition and horn growth.
 Ample evidence of deer utilization of the property is seen in the many game trails that weave through the heavy vegetation.
 Deer beds, scrapes and rubs can be found in every corner of the ranch and particularly notable are the many wooden fence posts that have been used as rubs to the point of rubbing them off to the ground.